CKC-Technologies/woocommerce-tunl-payment-gateway/readme.txt

 * Tunl Merchant Account
 Don’t have a Tunl account yet?
 Contact [sales@tunl.com](mailto:sales@tunl.com) to get started today!
-* WordPress Version 6.1.1 (not tested with earlier versions)
+* WordPress Version 6.1.1 or later (not tested with earlier versions)
-* WooCommerce Version 7.5.0 (not tested with earlier versions)
+* WooCommerce Version 7.5.0 or later (not tested with earlier versions)

 == Installation ==